ros2/ros2_documentation/source/Tutorials/Packaging-your-ROS-2-package-as-a-snap.rst

 What are snaps?
 ---------------

-`Snaps <https://snapcraft.io/>`_ are containers that bundle an application and all its dependencies.They offer several features that address important concerns as one gets closer to shipping a robotic platform:
+`Snaps <https://snapcraft.io/>`_ are containers that bundle an application and all its dependencies.
+They offer several features that address important concerns as one gets closer to shipping a robotic platform:

 - Container solution: Snaps bundle all your dependencies and assets in one package (including ROS 2) making your application installable on dozens of Linux distributions and across distro versions.
 - Strict confinement: Snaps are designed to be `secure and isolated <https://snapcraft.io/docs/snap-confinement>`_ from the underlying system and other applications, with `dedicated interfaces <https://snapcraft.io/docs/supported-interfaces>`_ to access the host machine.
 - Managing updates: Snaps can update `automatically and transactionally <https://snapcraft.io/docs/keeping-snaps-up-to-date>`_, making sure the device is never broken.
 - Release management: Snaps' `multiple release channels <https://snapcraft.io/docs/channels>`_ allow you to have role-based access controls and application versioning, making A/B testing easy and releasing fixes faster.

 Creating a snap
 ---------------

 This tutorial will demonstrate how to use `snapcraft <https://github.com/snapcore/snapcraft>`_ to create a new snap, and then the usage.

 First, install snapcraft.
 It's recommended to install it from the Snap Store:

 .. code-block:: bash

     sudo snap install --classic snapcraft

 (Note that using the apt repositories for snapcraft is not recommended and this tutorial will assume that you installed the snap.)

 Snapcraft has built-in support for ``Colcon``.
 You point it to your package, and tell it what commands to include in the snap.